DMK manifesto promises to release Rajiv Gandhi’s killers

 - Tamil will be made official language in Central Government offices in Tamil Nadu

-- Free rail facility for school and college students.
+- Free rail facility for school and college students

-- Create more jobs and fill up all existing vacancies in all central govt departments in Tamil Nadu.
+- To create more jobs and fill up all existing vacancies in all central govt departments in Tamil Nadu

-DMK Sunday announced former union ministers Dayanidhi Maran, A Raja and T R Baalu and its Rajya Sabha member Kanimozhi among its candidates for the 20 Lok Sabha constituencies it is contesting in Tamil Nadu.
-Releasing the list of candidates, which included 13 new faces, party president M K Stalin Sunday said Maran will contest from Central Chennai, A Raja from Nilgiris (SC) and T R Baalu from Sriperumbudur constituencies.
+DMK on Sunday announced former union ministers Dayanidhi Maran, A Raja and T R Baalu and its Rajya Sabha member Kanimozhi among its candidates for the 20 Lok Sabha constituencies it is contesting in Tamil Nadu.
+Releasing the list of candidates, which included 13 new faces, party president M K Stalin said Maran will contest from Central Chennai, A Raja from Nilgiris (SC) and T R Baalu from Sriperumbudur constituencies.